vg126/OneBrowser/One Browser to Rule Them All.md

-{
+# One Browser to Rule Them All
-## Comprehensive Project Foundation Document
+## Corrected Comprehensive Project Foundation Document

 ---

 ## **Executive Vision**

-**One Browser to Rule Them All** is a revolutionary browser-based AI orchestration system designed to eliminate the cognitive friction of managing multiple AI platforms through a unified overlay interface.
+**One Browser to Rule Them All** is a revolutionary browser-based AI orchestration system designed to eliminate the cognitive friction of managing multiple AI platforms through intelligent tabbing and visual unification.
 This system transforms AI interaction from fragmented tool-switching into seamless cognitive amplification.

-**Core Mission**: Reduce AI interaction overhead to near-zero while maintaining full access to specialized AI capabilities across all platforms.
+**Core Mission**: Reduce AI interaction overhead to near-zero while maintaining full access to specialized AI capabilities across four target platforms.

 ---